-Zillow’s “secret” dataset that can help you predict home price trends.
+Zillow’s “secret” data can help you predict home prices.

 Percent of Homes Increasing in Value